 Connect file storage to a Managed Kubernetes cluster in a single pool

-If you need to increase disk space with file storage, we recommend creating storage in a single pool with the Managed Kubernetes cluster.
+If you need to increase disk space with file storage, we recommend creating storage in a single bullet with the Managed Kubernetes cluster.
 If the file storage and the Managed Kubernetes cluster are in the same pool, you must mount the storage to connect it.

-If you plan to use file storage to store backups, we recommend creating the storage and Managed Kubernetes cluster in pools from different availability zones or regions to improve fault tolerance.
+If you plan to use file storage to store backups, we recommend creating the Managed Kubernetes storage and cluster in pools from different availability zones or regions to improve fault tolerance.
 Read more in the instructions Connect file storage to a Managed Kubernetes cluster in another pool.

-Create file storage
+1. Create file storage

 -